 Emotional understanding in social context

-emotional competence is vital to the individual function in the society, it attributes to social adjustment and quality of life. social functioning is dependent on cognitive, emotional and behavioral abilities (Denham et al., 2015; Grazzani et al., 2018).
+Emotional competence is vital to the individual’s functioning in the society; contributing to social adjustment and quality of life.
+Social functioning is dependent on cognitive, emotional and behavioral abilities (Denham et al., 2015; Grazzani et al., 2018).